vincentlan15/String-Regex-Manipuplation/chapter1.md

 Sometimes you get a paragraph of text where the first letter of each sentence is not capitalized.
 The method `capitalize()` can Capitalize the first letter of the whole string, but there are multiple sentences in a string, it only takes care of the first sentence.
 What can we do?
 Yes, you guessed it.
 We can use `split` to divide the paragraph into its sentences, use `capitalize()` to capitalize the first letter in each sentence, and then join all the individual sentences together!

+Note that `s.capitalize` creates a new string whose first letter is capitalized, and the original `s` will remain unchanged.
+You have to deal with that.

 *** =instructions
 - Use `split` to slice the definition of the word "Ruckkehrunruhe" (edited for training purpose) at every occurence of ".".
-- Iterate over the sentences to capitalize the first letters.
+- Iterate over the sentences and change it to a new string created by `capitalize()`.
 - Join all the sentences back together with ".".

 *** =hint